 Due to its densely fibrous nature, fascia is so tough that surgeons need scalpels to be able to cut through it.
 The idea that it can easily deform with touch is implausible and many studies indicate this.
 One such study by Chaudhry and colleagues (2008) indicates that only with incredible forces would fascia be able to be manipulated in the way that many proponents claim.
 If deep tissue massage was able to be applied with the force necessary to shear even one percent of fascia, it would have to be about 2,000 pounds of force—literally a crushing pressure to the body.
 In light of this fact, even if fascial imbalances were responsible for creating body pain, receiving a deep tissue massage would not be capable of fixing them.
 Rather than looking at fascia itself as being the most important structural system, it is instead the mechanoreceptor innervations that are responding to the manual presses applied during a client’s massage.

 Similar to fascial myths, the idea that tissue adhesions spontaneously develop to become painful muscular pathologies has also lingered around the massage and fitness industry.
-These alleged adhesions are also termed as scar tissues, fibrous bands, or muscle knots/trigger points.
+These alleged adhesions are also termed as scar tissues, fibrous bands, muscle knots, or trigger points.
 Though the sensations and localized pains are very real to clients, scar tissue and “stuck” tissue do not spontaneously occur without prior surgery or injury.
 Many surgical studies have indicated that there can be post-surgical adhesions and scar tissue development after procedures due to tissue traumas, However, there are no studies that prove that non-traumatic adhesions exist.

 Andersen et al. (2009) indicated in their muscle pain study that there can be touch-sensitive places within the body that do not correlate with any true muscular tightness or rigidity, but rather feel smooth and undisturbed.
 This and other research indicate that tissue quality does not overlap with pain on a consistent, predictive basis.
 The body can have any number of tender points that create textures that are normal functions of being a human being.
 This does not mean that the muscular tissue is stuck together, but only that there are areas of sensitivity that the nervous system is sensing, but not properly pinpointing.